 10.1.1.
 Incubate bioinspired actuators at 37 °C for 5 d and refresh the media on day 1 and 2 and when necessary (when the media was turning yellow).
 Use an inverted optical microscope to take images daily (5x and/or 10x).
 Record cell movements using a video capture software on the microscope’s live window for 30 s at 20 frames per second (5x and/or 10x) when the contractile activity starts (generally around day 3).

 10.1.2.
-At day 5, detach the membranes by gently lifting from the edge with a blade
+At day 5, detach the membranes by gently lifting from the edge with a cover slide

 Note: If the cells show a strong beating behavior, the membranes will detach by themselves due to the mechanical action of the contractions.